nmrdata/bigmap-solid-state-nmr/README.md

 The principle is quite simple, you create folders containing jcamp files (extension `dx` or `jdx`) and optionally a molfile (extension `.mol`).

-If you have [node](https://nodejs.org/en/) installed it is super easy to generate the correct json toc allowing to visualize the data from the web.
+If you have [node](https://nodejs.org/en/) installed, execute the following instructions to generate the correct json files:

 ```bash
 npm i --global nmrium-cli